Minze Stuiver

-Minze Stuiver (October 25, 1929 – December 26, 2020) was a geochemist who was at the forefront of geoscience research from the 1960s until his retirement in 1998.
+Minze Stuiver (25 October 1929 – 26 December 2020) was a Dutch geochemist who was at the forefront of geoscience research from the 1960s until his retirement in 1998.
 He helped transform radiocarbon dating from a simple tool for archaeology and geology to a precise technique with applications in solar physics, oceanography, geochemistry, and carbon dynamics.
 Minze Stuiver's research encompassed the use of radiocarbon (14C) to understand solar cycles and radiocarbon production, ocean circulation, lake carbon dynamics and archaeology as well as the use of stable isotopes to document past climate changes.

 Biography

-Minze Stuiver was born in Vlagtwedde, the Netherlands, in 1929.
+Minze Stuiver was born in Vlagtwedde, the Netherlands, on 25 October 1929.
 As a boy he narrowly missed being taken into German forced labor toward the end of the Second World War, but, because he was away delivering milk by bicycle, he escaped the round-up that took most of the young men and older boys from the village.
 His secondary school education was disrupted by the war when the school was occupied by German soldiers and air raids interrupted classes in makeshift rooms.
 After the war he went to the University of Groningen, where he studied physics, mathematics and astronomy, focusing on nuclear physics.
 After graduation he joined the biophysics group led by the pre-eminent researcher Hessel de Vries and received a Ph.D. in Biophysics in 1958 with a thesis on the Biophysics of the Sense of Smell.
 Shortly thereafter he began working in the rapidly developing field of radiocarbon dating with de Vries, who found variations in the concentration of radiocarbon in the atmosphere which challenged the assumptions of the radiocarbon dating method.
 In 1959, together with his wife, Anneke, Minze went to Yale University for a one-year fellowship position but was called back to Groningen to take over as director of the radiocarbon facility when De Vries died.
 However Minze chose to remain in the United States at the Geochrometric Laboratory at Yale University.
 There he developed high-precision methods in radiocarbon that enabled him, along with Hans Suess, to verify De Vries’ “wiggly” nature of the atmospheric concentration of radiocarbon in the past from tree-rings.
 Stuiver and Suess created one of the first curves for calibration of radiocarbon dates.
 In 1969 Minze moved to the newly founded Quaternary Research Center at the University of Washington (UW) in Seattle.
 There he built the Quaternary Isotope Lab with a lead-lined room 30 feet below ground to shield the hand-built gas counters from detecting spurious events due to cosmic rays.